wbor-fm/wbor-ups/README.md

 4. **msmtp** (for outbound email)
 5. **curl** (for HTTP API calls).
 Raspbian almost always includes curl by default, but in case you need to install it, you can use: `sudo apt-get update && sudo apt-get install -y curl`
 6. **Discord Webhook** for embed notifications.
 [Instructions here on how to set one up in your server's channel](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).
+7. **RabbitMQ Server**: A running instance of RabbitMQ.
+You'll need to ensure an exchange (e.g., a topic exchange) is set up for the messages.
+8. **amqp-tools**: Command-line utilities for interacting with AMQP servers like RabbitMQ.
+Install on Debian/Ubuntu with:

+    ```sh
+    sudo apt-get update && sudo apt-get install -y amqp-tools
+    ```

 ## Installation